7. Provisions and Contingent Liabilities and Contingent Assets

 b) the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority on the same taxable Company.

-tax assets / liabilities in respect of temporary differences that originate during the tax holiday period but reverse after the tax holiday period are recognised.
+Deferred tax asset / liabilities in respect of temporary differences which originate and reverse during the tax holiday period are not recognised.
+Deferred tax assets / liabilities in respect of temporary differences that originate during the tax holiday period but reverse after the tax holiday period are recognised.
 Deferred tax assets on unabsorbed tax losses and tax depreciation are recognised only to the extent that it is probable that taxable profits will be available against which deductible temporary differences can be utilised.
 The tax effect is calculated on the accumulated timing differences at the year-end based on the tax rates and laws enacted or substantially enacted on the balance sheet date.

-Current and deferred tax are recognised in profit or loss, except when they relate to items that are recognised in other comprehensive income or directly in equity, in which case, the current and deferred tax are also recognised in other comprehensive income or directly in equity respectively.
 Where current tax or deferred tax arises from the initial accounting for business combination, the tax effect is included in the accounting for the business combination.

-13. Lease (Where the Company is the lessee)
+A. Where the Company is the lessee

 The Company assesses whether a contract is or contains a lease, at inception of the contract.
 The Company recognises a right-of-use asset and a corresponding lease liability with respect to all lease agreements in which it is the lessee, except for short term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets.
-For these leases, the Company recognises the lease payments as an operating expense on a straightline basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.
+For these leases, the Company recognises the lease payments as an operating expense on a straight¬ line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted by using the rate implicit in the lease.
 If this rate cannot be readily determined, the Company uses its incremental borrowing rate.